symphonylyh/3D/notes/agisoft_metashape_guide/agisoft_metashape_guide.md

 * Use a digital camera with reasonably high resolution (5 MPix or more).
 * Avoid ultra-wide angle and fisheye lenses.
 The best choice is 50 mm focal length (35 mm film equivalent) lenses.
 It is recommended to use focal length from 20 to 80 mm interval in 35mm equivalent.
 If a data set was captured with fisheye lens, appropriate camera sensor type should be selected in Metashape Camera Calibration dialog prior to processing.
 * Fixed lenses are preferred.
 If zoom lenses are used - focal length should be set either to maximal or to minimal value during the entire shooting session for more stable results, for intermediate focal lengths separate camera calibration groups should be used.

+In my setup, I am using ProCamera app on iPhone XR as the automatic shutter trigger, 30 consecutive shots with a 2-second interval for one surface of the rock.

 ## All-around Scan